 Let me show you a simple 4 step proven system that many are using and having the same SUCCESS!

 And recently, Amway faces another class-action lawsuit filed by Justice Catalyst Law, Towards Justice, and Leonard Carder LLP on behalf of a former distributor.
 In this lawsuit, it was alleged that Amway illegally misclassified their distributors as independent contractors instead of employees that are entitled to benefits and pay under California law.

 The plaintiff also mentioned that Amway being heavily focused on recruiting new distributors to get more memberships and annual fee payments.
 Distributors are also required to pay for their tools necessary to do their jobs and their time records were not properly maintained or recorded.

-Moreover, they are always encouraged to attend frequent training and coaching sessions which results in distributors being heavily involved with the company operations therefore should be treated as employees.
+Moreover, they are always encouraged to attend frequent training and coaching sessions, resulting in distributors being heavily involved with the company operations; therefore, they should be treated as employees.
 This lawsuit is still ongoing as of this writing.

 Is World Wide Dream Builders Legitimate?

 World Wide Dream Builders is a legitimate company that mentors and supports Amway IBOs.
-They do have a strong education and training structure to help Amway IBOs in improving their marketing and business management skills.
+They have a strong education and training structure to help Amway IBOs improve their marketing and business management skills.
 So, technically, they are not a scam.

 After reading many stories about people who joined WWG and Amway, I can conclude that it is not for everyone.
 Attending seminars, coaching sessions, training schedules, events, and many others could make you invested in Amway and WWG full time.
-You also need to have enough money to keep you going.
-Aside from keeping your membership active, expect that you will spend money on other expenses when you attend their events.
+You also need to have enough money to keep yourself going.
+Besides keeping your membership active, expect that you will spend money on other expenses when you attend their events.